Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/setting-up-a-free-postgresql-database-on-heroku.md

 ![Credentials for Postgres on Heroku](https://cdn.hashnode.com/res/hashnode/image/upload/v1634016085277/yW4MwU3fz.png)

-Use these credentials in a [database explorer](https://daily-dev-tips.com/posts/top-5-mysql-clients-for-mac/) for instance to connect to it.
+For instance, use these credentials in a [database explorer](https://daily-dev-tips.com/posts/top-5-mysql-clients-for-mac/) to connect to it.
 (I'll be using TablePlus)

 ![Connect to Postgres on Heroku](https://cdn.hashnode.com/res/hashnode/image/upload/v1634016412652/0ydck_QKn.png)